bodrick/awesome/TOPICS.md

 *   [OctoPrint/OctoPrint](https://github.com/OctoPrint/OctoPrint) - OctoPrint is the snappy web interface for your 3D printer!
 *   [SixBytesUnder/infoboard](https://github.com/SixBytesUnder/infoboard) - Infoboard showing time, weather, calendar events, photos from local folder or online sources as background and Transport for London status updates.
 Intended for Raspberry Pi, but should work on any machine with NodeJS available.
 *   [jaredpetersen/raspilive](https://github.com/jaredpetersen/raspilive) - 📷 Stream video from the Raspberry Pi Camera Module to the web
-*   [Screenly/screenly-ose](https://github.com/Screenly/screenly-ose) - The most popular digital signage project on Github!
+*   [Screenly/screenly-ose](https://github.com/Screenly/screenly-ose) - The most popular digital signage project on GitHub!
 *   [thibmaek/awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources
 *   [shekit/peeqo-robot](https://github.com/shekit/peeqo-robot) - The world's first robot to interact through GIFs...'nuf said
 *   [MichMich/MagicMirror](https://github.com/MichMich/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.